Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: The example of A moving harmonic trap in one dimension, and application to experiments

-At steady state, the coefficient $r_{\mathrm{ss}}$, Eq.~\eqref{eq:r_exact_const}, implies a simple scaling relation between stiffness and driving velocity, $k \propto v^2$, along contours of constant $r_{\mathrm{ss}}$, explaining the parabolic shape of the constant-correlation curves in Fig.~\ref{fig:design_chart}.
-Maintaining a fixed degree of force anti-alignment while increasing the dragging speed thus requires the trap stiffness to increase quadratically with velocity, keeping the dimensionless ratio $\gamma^2 v^2/(k k_B T)$ constant along a contour of fixed $r_{\mathrm{ss}}$.
-This scaling relation provides a transparent geometric interpretation of the observed operating contours.
+Figure~\ref{fig:design_chart} presents a geometric control chart in the experimentally accessible parameter plane spanned by the trap stiffness $k$ and the dragging velocity $v$.
+The color scale encodes the steady-state force-correlation coefficient $r_{\mathrm{ss}}$, while dashed contours indicate constant values of $r_{\mathrm{ss}}$.
+The vertical dashed lines denote constant injected power, $P=\gamma v^2$, which is fixed by the dragging velocity in the steady constant-drag protocol.
+Thus, at fixed steady-state transport speed $v$, changing the trap stiffness does not change the injected power or the steady-state entropy production rate, $\dot S_i^{\rm ss}=P/T$.
+Instead, $k$ acts as a geometric control parameter that changes how the same net thermodynamic force is decomposed into external and informational forces.
+For the steady constant-drag harmonic trap, the chart separates the dependence of energetic cost, controlled by $v$, from the dependence of force geometry, controlled by the dimensionless ratio $\gamma^2v^2/(k k_BT)$.

-The geometric chart reveals an intermediate operating region in which force anti-alignment substantially reduces dissipation, while remaining distinct from both stall and true thermodynamic reversibility.
-Since entropy production depends linearly on the alignment parameter at fixed force magnitudes, approaching the $r_{\mathrm{ss}}\to -1$ limit continues to reduce dissipation.
-The nonlinear structure observed in the design map instead reflects the coupled variation of force magnitudes under protocol constraints.
-In contrast, decreasing $|r_{\mathrm{ss}}|$ produces a rapid increase in dissipation at comparable power input.
-Rather than evaluating entropy production only after a protocol is specified, this geometric chart organizes, \textit{a priori}, families of protocols that achieve comparable transport at systematically different thermodynamic costs.
+At steady state, Eq.~\eqref{eq:r_exact_const} shows that contours of fixed $r_{\mathrm{ss}}$ correspond to keeping $\frac{\gamma^2 v^2}{k k_BT}$ constant.
+Hence fixed-correlation contours obey the scaling $k\propto v^2$, which explains the parabolic structure of the contour lines in Fig.~\ref{fig:design_chart}.
+Maintaining a fixed degree of force anti-alignment while increasing the dragging speed therefore requires the trap stiffness to increase quadratically with $v$.
+The chart should therefore be interpreted as a map of protocol-dependent force geometry rather than as a claim that stiffness tuning lowers dissipation at fixed transport.
+It shows how protocols with the same injected power can realize distinct force decompositions, and how moving across power contours changes both the transport speed and the thermodynamic cost.